Menu

 • RemediationCapabilities, technologies, and techniques that are focused on reducing or eliminating energy sources that cyanobacteria cells feed on or consume.
 Phosphorous reduction techniques are LACA's primary remediation interestsPhosphorous reduction techniques are deterrence strategies with longer-term effects when applied in a layered approach to ensure internal and external phosphorous loads are controlled/eliminated.
 The desired effects of phosphorous reductions technologies are observed relatively quickly, often within weeks of initiation/application.

-The Final Report from our 2023 project demonstrations is available for download by clicking this link.
-The Final Report is also available by clicking on the cover slide image below.
+The Final Report from our 2023 project demonstrations may be downloaded here or by clicking on the cover slide image below.

-You can request information or data downloads by contacting the LACA project managers at this link.
+You can request information or data downloads by contacting the LACA project managers.

 Hydrogen-Peroxide based Algaecide Technologies